 … a resource bank of Age-Friendly Health Systems tools for nursing homes and schools of nursing.

-History of Teaching Nursing Home Collaborative
+History of the Teaching Nursing Home Collaborative

-Advanced Practice Partnership (APP)
+Advanced-Practice Partnership (APP)

-Academic Practice Partnerships are common in the health sciences.
+Academic-practice partnerships are common in the health sciences.
 Many well-known partnerships exist between University medical schools and hospitals.
 However, the same collaboration between other health sciences and other practice settings exposes students to valuable clinical learning opportunities.
 The formation of academic practice partnerships between nursing homes and schools of nursing has a strong evidence base that benefits students, nursing home staff, and nursing home residents.

 Age-Friendly Health Systems